LaravelDaily/Booking-Com-Simulation-Laravel/course/13-prices.md

 }
 ```

-Ok, so we loaded only the prices that we need, avoiding N+1 query problem.
+Ok, so we loaded only the prices that we need, avoiding the N+1 query problem.
 Now, how do we actually calculate the final price?

-For that, I decided to go with a custom method (not accessor) on the Eloquent Model of Apartment.
+For that, I decided to go with a custom method (not an accessor) on the Eloquent Model of Apartment.
 Take a look.

 **app/Models/Apartment.php**:
 ```php